Miguel-mmf/fruit-disease-classification/notebooks/README.md

 ## Ethical Considerations

-We may be tempted to claim that this dataset contains the only attributes capable of predicting someone's income.
-However, we know that is not true, and we will need to deal with the class imbalances somehow.
+When developing machine learning models for agricultural applications, it's important to consider that this dataset represents only one specific geographic region (Bangladesh) and specific conditions.
+The model's performance may vary when applied to different regions, climates, or guava varieties.
+We acknowledge that this is not a comprehensive representation of all possible guava disease scenarios.

 ## Caveats and Recommendations

 It should be noted that the model trained in this project was used only for validation.
-It is notary that some important issues related to dataset imbalances exist, and adequate techniques need to be adopted in order to balance it.
+It is important to note that some issues related to dataset imbalances exist, and adequate techniques need to be adopted in order to balance it.
+The model should be tested with additional data from different geographic regions and under various environmental conditions before deployment in real-world agricultural settings.